Bailiffs And High Court Writs (HCEO).

 • You are living or working ABROAD

-Enforcement through taking control of goods is legally impossible if you are living abroad.
-According to the law, the bailiff is required to issue a Notice of Enforcement.
-If you are not present at your UK address, section 7 of the Interpretation Act 1978 states that unless evidence to the contrary is provided, the Notice is deemed to have been served or given via ordinary post.
+If you are abroad, then enforcement by taking control of goods is legally not possible.
+The law is clear-the bailiff must give a Notice of Enforcement.
+Even if you are not at your UK address, section 7 of the Interpretation Act 1978 provides a guideline, stating that 'evidence to the contrary' the Notice has been served or given by ordinary post.
+In any case, bailiffs are limited to the jurisdiction of England and Wales.

 • Learn More